- Marc Maron, Jon Bass, Michaela Watkins

 This will be one of many reviews during this year’s SXSW Film Festival, to keep up with our latest coverage, click here.

 Lynn Shelton is a bit of an indie film savior herself.
 A filmmaker who was innovating at the dawn of the mumblecore movement, she takes a quirky spin on the way she makes her films – and this one in particular.
 Writing a very brief but elaborate script detailing the motions of the plot, she gives the actors free range to improvise all the dialogue.
 Considering the caliber of the cast here, this is for the best, making for what’ll stick around as one of the funniest movies of 2019.

-If there’s one problem to point out, it has to be that the plot itself isn’t all that intriguing.
+If there’s one problem to point out with Sword of Trust, it has to be that the plot itself isn’t all that intriguing.
 These supposed 40 or-so pages of elaborate story detail kinda feel forced, and it’s almost like the actors are having trouble fitting the story elements into their conversations awkwardly.

-Besides some faults with a plot that’s kind of forced, Sword of Trust is an extremely tightly knit film.
-Lynn Shelton’s quirky indie voice that has worked in drama’s like Your Sister’s Sister translates really well to a full on comedy.
+Lynn Shelton’s quirky indie voice that has worked in drama’s like Your Sister’s Sister translates really well to a full on comedy with Sword of Trust.
 In addition, these 4 true comedic geniuses do an excellent job at engaging us through fully improvised dialogue that’s admirable with it’s authentic and genuine nature.